This list of Macedonian souvenirs will help you navigate what to buy in Macedonia. It will also give you a few hints as to where to buy each item.

 You might be surprised to learn that the same Macedonian earthenware pots that you see in museums can be purchased in some of the many stores in the old bazaars around the country.

-They both look very different than everything you saw before and would definitely make a great unique souvenir to bring back home.
+They both look different from everything you saw before and would definitely make a great unique souvenir to bring home.

 However, ceramics and earthenware isn’t the only thing Macedonia is famous for.
 This leads me to the next item on this list…